Are you a licensed Clinical Social Worker?

 - Generous paid time off, including 13 paid holidays per calendar year

 - A healthy work/life balance to all employees

 Please Note: As a loan forgiveness organization, you may be able to qualify for one or more State or Federal loan forgiveness programs.

-- Be an active member of an interdisciplinary treatment team that is passionate about improving the lives of those we serve;
+- Provide support that is passionate about improving the lives of those we serve;

-- Work with our clients so they can achieve success; and
+- Assist our clients so they can achieve success;

 - Work together in a collaborative team environment.